The first set of photos has been posted! Check out our website here to view them: www.BoysCanBePrincessesToo.com

 Thank you everyone for your continued love and support!

-Time and time again I've seen boys being told that princesses are "just for girls" or that liking princesses and especially dressing as one somehow makes them weak, inferior or not boys/men.
+During my time as a princess performer, company owner, and preschool assistant, I have seen boys being told that princesses are "just for girls" or that liking princesses and especially dressing as one somehow makes them weak, inferior or not boys.
 They're told it's not manly, or macho, or normal.
-By other children, adults and the media.
 This leads boys to feel ashamed of their interests, confused, sad, and lonely.

 My goal here is to show these boys and world that it is perfectly acceptable for boys to admire and even dress like princesses.
 I want to show them it's ok for boys to dress up as their heroes, even if that means they're twirling around in a ball gown.
 Overall, I want everyone to see it's ok to be who you are and like what you like!

 For more details (or to sign up if interested!) visit our website here:

 Thank you for helping us spread this message of inclusiveness and acceptance!

 - Michael Delgado